moorepants/dissertation/_sources/davisbicycle.txt

 really put a wall between us.
 I'm continually learning how to do teamwork and probably always will be.
 I doubt it is one of my strong points, as I always tend to want control.
-I hope that I can develop strong team environments for my students in the future too.
+I hope that I can develop strong team environments for my students in the future.

 Nevertheless, the instrumented bicycle moved forward.
 I was awarded an extra grant to cover my stipend for the summer of 2010 and we used the NSF funds that would have covered me to hire Gilbert, a new student in our lab, to help us out for the summer.
-Between me, Gilbert and our undergraduate interns Mohammed, Stephen, Eric, and Chet we plowed through the bicycle construction through the summer pretty much putting the instrumented bicycle back on schedule for experimentation in the fall.
+Between me, Gilbert, and our undergraduate interns Mohammed, Stephen, Eric, and Chet we plowed through the bicycle construction through the summer pretty much putting the instrumented bicycle back on schedule for experimentation in the fall.
 But even with the summer push, it ended up taking